For Software Developers

 Requirements

-• Java 8 or 11 JDK .
+• Java 11 JDK .
 If you have a Mac, you must use a compatible architecture (uname -m prints your architecture).
-Moreover, you must use Java 8 or 11.
-Hail does not support other versions because Spark does not support other versions.

 • The Python and non-pip installation requirements in Getting Started.
 Note: These instructions install the JRE but that is not necessary as the JDK should already be installed which includes the JRE.